 Notes: The number with Medicaid coverage in each county is rounded to the nearest ten.
-For information on sources and methodology, see <Report TBD>.
-These data are available for download here.
-An interactive map with child coverage data is available here <update link>.
+An interactive map with child coverage data is available.

 A new report from the Louisiana Department of Health, the 2017 Louisiana Health Insurance Survey, shows multiple positive effects from Louisiana’s recent Medicaid expansion – and continuing overall satisfaction with Medicaid and other coverage.
 While the report focused on adult coverage, it also noted that Louisiana retains its remarkable success at reducing the uninsured rate […]